41north/besu-exflo/README.md

 ### Bundled docker images

 We offer bundled docker images with Besu to make your life easier.
-This is the recommended way of running Exflo as you don't need to worry about placing the plugin for Besu.
+This is the recommended way of running Exflo as you don't need to worry about placing the plugin in the correct path for Besu.
 Below there's an example using `docker-compose` syntax:

 ```yaml
 version: '3.7'